nolialsea/mmorpgirc/README.md

 # BotCoin
-IRC bot that allows to mine worthless virtual gold, designed by/for the #CBNA channel on Freenode.
+BotCoin is an IDLE-MMO-RPG-IRC game in which you mine worthless virtual gold, designed by/for the #CBNA channel on Freenode.

 This page will change as new features are implemented or defined on paper, so make sure to take a look often
 The project is still WIP